Blog / Senza categoria / Analgesics for dental pain

 analgesics dental pain

 Toothache is a symptom of a problem in the oral cavity.
-The origin of dental pain can depend on different causes.
-The most frequent being caries, gingivitis, dental abscesses and periodontitis.
-All severe diseases that always require the intervention of a dentist to be kept under control.
-Tooth pain is extremely annoying and difficult to bear, but you can relieve it by taking medications such as anti-inflammatories.
+The origin of dental pain can depend on different causes, the most frequent being caries, gingivitis, dental abscesses, and periodontitis.
+These are severe conditions that always require the intervention of a dentist to be kept under control.
+Tooth pain is extremely annoying and difficult to bear, but it can be relieved by taking medications such as anti-inflammatories.

 Non-steroidal anti-inflammatory drugs (NSAIDs) are among the most commonly used drugs to relieve all types of pain, including toothache.
 This type of medication works by blocking the production of prostaglandins, chemical mediators of the inflammatory process.

 There are many different anti-inflammatory drugs on the market.
-The choice of the most suitable medication for the single patient should be the prerogative of a specialist because, like any drug, they can have side effects, even serious ones.
+The choice of the most suitable medication for the individual patient should be the prerogative of a specialist because, like any drug, they can have side effects, some of which may be serious.

-In the case of toothache, therefore, it is advisable to contact your dentist, who, taking into account the patient’s general state of health, will be able to recommend the most suitable medication.
+Therefore, in the case of toothache, it is advisable to contact your dentist, who, taking into account the patient’s general state of health, will be able to recommend the most suitable medication.

-Anti-inflammatory drugs for the treatment of toothache are those based on ibuprofen, ketoprofen and naproxen.
+Anti-inflammatory drugs commonly used for the treatment of toothache include those based on ibuprofen, ketoprofen, and naproxen.

-Paracetamol, although being an antipyretic, can also help manage toothache.
-Paracetamol is a painkiller that does not damage the stomach and is, therefore, most suitable for stomach problems, pregnant or breastfeeding women, and children.
+Paracetamol, although primarily an antipyretic, can also help manage toothache.
+Paracetamol is a painkiller that does not damage the stomach and is, therefore, more suitable for individuals with stomach problems, pregnant or breastfeeding women, and children.

 Who can take anti-inflammatories

 In most cases, taking non-steroidal anti-inflammatory drugs is safe.
-Some patients must seek medical advice first, as side effects may be more likely to occur.
+However, some patients must seek medical advice first, as side effects may be more likely to occur.

-Those who should seek medical advice before taking anti-inflammatory drugs are:
+Those who should seek medical advice before taking anti-inflammatory drugs include:

-• people with previous episodes of stomach ulcers,
+• Individuals with a history of stomach ulcers

-• people with heart, liver, kidney, circulation or intestinal problems,
+• People with heart, liver, kidney, circulatory, or intestinal problems

-• those who are already taking other medicines
+• Those who are already taking other medications

 Possible side effects

 Like any medication, anti-inflammatory drugs can have side effects.
-Unwanted side effects are more likely to occur when the medicine is taken over a long period and in high doses, and if people are elderly or in poor health.
+Unwanted side effects are more likely to occur when the medicine is taken over a long period and in high doses, especially among the elderly or those in poor health.

-The most common side effects of anti-inflammatories are:
+The most common side effects of anti-inflammatories include:

 • stomach pain